reTHINK-project/specs/tests/interoperability/readme.md

   * [NodeJS](https://github.com/reTHINK-project/dev-msg-node-nodejs)
   * [no Matrix](https://github.com/reTHINK-project/dev-msg-node-nomatrix)

-### Cross-domain with different protocols
+### Cross-domain interoperability test with Group Chat

-The cross-domain interoperability test with different protocols allows to test how two domains using different messaging communication protocols, i.e. using two different Messaging Nodes implementations can interoperate without having to agree in advance on the protocol to be used.
+The Group Chat cross-domain interoperability test allows to test how two domains using different messaging communication protocols, i.e. using two different Messaging Nodes implementations can interoperate without having to agree in advance on the protocol to be used.
+Both domains use the same [Group Chat Manager Hyperty implementation](https://github.com/reTHINK-project/dev-hyperty/tree/develop/docs/group-chat-manager).
+Before you start performing this, pls ensure you have two valid Google accounts to be used.

-#### Group Chat interoperability test

-Step 1: Open one browser window at `https://rethink-project.github.io/dev-smart-contextual-assistance-app/` and select "Connector Hyperty".
+Step 1: Open one browser window at `https://rethink-project.github.io/dev-smart-contextual-assistance-app/`.
 A window will be opened asking you to select the Identity Provider to be used.

 ![Select your Identity Provider](select-idp.PNG)